-On 12/22/2017 a Labor - Other Labor case was filed by JORGE MONTENEGRO against CITY OF L A DEPT OF L A WORLD AIRPORTS in the jurisdiction of Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
+On 12/22/2017 JORGE MONTENEGRO filed a Labor - Other Labor lawsuit against CITY OF L A DEPT OF L A WORLD AIRPORTS.
+This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
+The case status is Pending - Other Pending.

 Pending - Other Pending